garcianava/garcianava.github.io/index.md

 ### Deep Learning Architectures for Electric Power Forecasting on Google Cloud Tensor Processing Units
-I implemented a deep multi-sequence stacked LSTM and an encoder-decoder with attention architectures for electric load shor-term forecasting on Google Cloud TPU accelerators.
+I implemented a deep multi-sequence stacked LSTM and an encoder-decoder with attention architectures for electric load short-term forecasting on Google Cloud TPU accelerators.
 The models achieved outstanding predictive performance and training time reductions from several hours to under 30 seconds wall-time.
 <!-- [###Transformer for Global, Multi-horizon Time Series Forecasting on TPUs](/sample_page) -->